Device Requirements and Recommendations

 It is very desirable to use a device with replaceable battery.
 It may be possible to use an external battery pack for devices with integrated battery.

 OpenOrienteering Mapper can use integrated GPS receivers.
 However, their accuracy may be low, so it may be advantageous to connect to an external GPS receiver.
 There is no direct support for external devices in Mapper, but some third party apps bridge the gap.
-For example the Bluetooth GPS app provides a “mock” location provider which can be used when Android is put in developer mode.
+For example the Bluetooth GPS app or Bluetooth GNSS app provide a “mock” location provider which can be used when Android is put in developer mode.

 The app can use a magnetometer and accelerometer as a compass.
 Almost all modern devices should contain these sensors.
 If a gyroscope is also available, it will be used to improve the compass stability.
 However, these sensors are typically not accurate enough to be used for measurements.
 They can be used for convenience when not relying on a compass, but for accurate measurements, an external compass is recommended.